 Exactly 2,000 days from the initial meeting on May 6, 2002, three of the initial six volunteer Board of Directors, Michael Curran, Carol Davis and Robbie Bell along with thousands of constituents, Strategic Partners and Corporate sponsors celebrated the Grand Opening of the largest public aquatic facility in North Carolina on October 28, 2007.
 Over 1,200 people attended the ceremony along with the Hurricanes mascot Stormy.
 Speakers included volunteer TAC President and Vice President Michael Curran and Carol Davis, Town of Cary Mayor Ernie McAlister, Wake County Chairman Tony Gurley, Cary Chamber President Howard Johnson and six time Masters World record holder, Sue Walsh.
 The “First Splash in the Pool” was won by thirteen year old Stephanie Calleja who completed a racing start off a starting block to be recognized as the first person in the pool.

 The Rise of the TAC TITANS

 TAC and the TITANS continue to be the TOP OF THE TRIANGLE.
-The TITANS won the 2017 NC Swimming Short Course Age Group Championship and the entire program continues to flourish under our nationally renown coaching staff.
-TAC as facility is still one of the top aquatic center’s in the U.S., hosting more than seventy events annually and more than 450,000 patrons.
+The TITANS won the 5 of the past 6 NC Swimming Short Course Age Group Championship, are current ESSZ Age Group and Senior Champions and the current NC Swimming Open Water Champion.
+The entire program continues to flourish under our nationally renown coaching staff.
+TAC as facility is still one of the top aquatic center’s in the U.S., hosting more than 75 events annually and hosts more than 510,000 patrons.

 It’s Only the Beginning…